Mosbycr/bellyFull/README.md

 ## Special Thanks
-We would like to credit for creating a great logo for our website and for allowing us to use an image taken by him.
+We would like to credit Danny Tiet. for creating a logo for our website and for allowing us to use an image taken by him for our home and logIn pages.